 - 2 cups blanched almond flour (I use this brand)

-- 1/4 cup granular erythritol (I use this brand)
+- ¼ cup granular monkfruit (I use this brand) code PEACE for 20% off

 - 6 tablespoons butter (butter flavored coconut oil for dairy free), melted